m-p-esser/commoncrawl/Readme.md

 4. `terraform apply` to setup infrastructure as defined in `main.tf` files

 ### Deploy Flow
-1. Build and push the docker image -> `make deploy-prefect-worker-image`
-2. The deploy as Google Cloud Run Job -> `make deploy-gcr-flow`

 ## About the Common Crawl Project